kevin07696/offline-leetcode-collection/medium_threeSum/explanation.md

 nums.sort()
 ```

-To use 2 pointers algorithm you need to sort the array first.
+To use 2 pointers for Three Sum you need to sort the array first.
 If sum is greater than 0 you can decrement the largest element.
 If sum is less than 0 you can increment the smallest element.
 ```python